Combatant by Complified Creations

 Figure 4

-TPU is the best choice for the material of the armor due to its supreme impact absorbance durablility, and layer bonding when compared to almost every other 3D printer filament.
-Combinging the relativly cheap of cost TPU with those atributes it is the obvious choice for your robots armor.
+TPU is the best choice for the material of the armor due to its superior impact absorption, durability, and layer bonding compared to almost every other 3D printer filament.
+Combining the relatively cheap cost of TPU with those attributes, it is the obvious choice for your robot's armor.
 This is shown by MatterHackers, a 3D printer filament company, when they describe how “TPU is a flexible, highly durable filament that's perfect for parts that need to bend or flex without breaking.
-This makes it an excellent choice for shock absorption components in combat robots or parts that need to withstand high stress.
+This makes it an excellent choice for shock absorption components in combat robots or parts needed to withstand high stress.
 TPU is also resistant to abrasion, wear, and tear, adding to its longevity” (Matter Hackers 2023).
-Due to this durability TPU is able to survive the high stress scenarios of a fight.
-Adding a curved surface(see figure 4) to this is able to further increase it durability by providing a more rigid shape to reduce bending and thus stresses on the armor as well as providing a sloped surface for the opponents weapon to slip off of.
+Due to its durability, TPU can withstand the high-stress scenarios of a fight.
+Adding a curved surface (see Figure 4) further increases its durability by providing a more rigid shape to reduce bending and thus stresses on the armor, as well as giving a sloped surface for the opponent's weapon to slip off.

-The infill of the armor can also be extrememely important to both meeting the weight requirment as well as adding armor thickness where necassary(see figure 6).
-This infill can come in 3 different categories, open cell, closed cell, or other.
-Other is generally only used for very specific cicumstances, so when printing parts for your robot it is sualaly best to use either closed cell or open cell.
+The infill of the armor can also be extremely important for both meeting the weight requirement and adding armor thickness where necessary (see Figure 6).
+This infill can be categorized into three types: open cell, closed cell, or other.
+Other infill types are generally used only in specific circumstances, so when printing parts for your robot, it is usually best to use either closed-cell or open-cell foam.
 Of the two remaining geometries, Sergio De La Rosa’s article Design of Flexible TPU-Based Lattice Structures for 3D Printing: A Comparative Analysis of Open-Cell Versus Closed-Cell Topologies excellently explains the “substantial differences in the manufacturability of the topologies, with open-cell structures exhibiting more pronounced defects.
 Additionally, the unit cell size and the resulting density of the samples were found to provide design advantages, as closed-cell topologies demonstrated superior load resistance” (De La Rosa 2025).
-Because of the superior strength of closed cell topologies, it is better to use such infills in the armor and other parts.
-A good infil pattern to accomplish this(and what your robot should be printed in) is cubic(see figure 5).
+Because of the superior strength of closed-cell topologies, it is better to use such infills in the armor and other parts.
+A good infill pattern to accomplish this (and what your robot should be printed in) is cubic (see Figure 5).

 Figure 5